freymirodc/calorie-tracker/DEPLOYMENT_SETUP.md

 #### On Pull Requests to main:
 - ✅ Run tests and build
-- ✅ Deploy preview to Vercel
+- ✅ Deploy preview to Netlify
 - ✅ Comment on PR with preview link

 #### On Push to main (merge):
 - ✅ Run tests and build
 - ✅ Create automatic release with semantic versioning
 - ✅ Generate changelog
-- ✅ Deploy to Vercel production
+- ✅ Deploy to Netlify production

 ## 📝 Commit Message Convention